seanmcrae/Customer-Attrition-Analysis-/README.md

 Companies usually make a distinction between voluntary churn and involuntary churn.
 Voluntary churn occurs due to a decision by the customer to switch to another company or service provider, involuntary churn occurs due to circumstances such as a customer's relocation to a long-term care facility, death, or the relocation to a distant location.
 In most applications, involuntary reasons for churn are excluded from the analytical models.
 Analysts tend to concentrate on voluntary churn, because it typically occurs due to factors of the company-customer relationship which companies control, such as how billing interactions are handled or how after-sales help is provided.

-predictive analytics use churn prediction models that predict customer churn by assessing their propensity of risk to churn.
+Predictive analytics use churn prediction models that predict customer churn by assessing their propensity of risk to churn.
 Since these models generate a small prioritized list of potential defectors, they are effective at focusing customer retention marketing programs on the subset of the customer base who are most vulnerable to churn.

 1. Data
 1.1.
 Data overview